TOP-OoC/Starter-Kit/Pump_Module/README.md

 Joshua Loessberg-Zahl

 ### Manufacturing Credits:
 This design was manufactured in-house at University of Twente.
+PCB manufacturing was outsourced to both JLCPCB and Eurocircuits.

 ### Extra Credits:
 The design work was done at University of Twente in the Netherlands, supported by the university’s Organ-on-Chip Centre Twente (www.utwente.nl/oocct), specifically at the groups: Applied Stem Cell Technologies and BIOS Lab-on-a-Chip Group.